Cinthia527687/Listing_4_16_1412_Project/README.md

 ## Introduction:

-We want to write a prgram that displays a random uppercase letter using the Math.random() method.
+We want to write a program that displays a random uppercase letter using the Math.random() method.

 ## Outline